New Lebanon council puts 5 village leaders on leave; manager calls it 'vendetta'

 In a statement to the Dayton Daily News, Madden asserted the actions taken by council will be detrimental to the village.

-"This is a unilateral takeover and the citizens should be outraged," she said via text message Thursday, adding that she believes the actions were fueled by a "personal vendetta."
+"This is a unilateral takeover and the citizens should be outraged," she said via text message, adding that she believes the actions were fueled by a "personal vendetta."

 Madden said she feels Nickerson, who previously served the village as a volunteer firefighter, is seeking retaliation for his termination several years ago.